Contents

 • Internal Medicine and Surgery of the Dog by Jörg M. Steiner (German)

-• Clinical propaedeutics of internal diseases and skin diseases of domestic animals by Hans G. Nobody, Rolf Berg (German)
+• Clinical propaedeutics of internal diseases and skin diseases of domestic and companion animals by Hans G. Niemand, Rolf Berg (German)

 3. toxicology (since poisoning can be a possible cause of staggering):